Grid2op/lightsim2grid/DISCLAIMER.md

 If a copy of the Mozilla Public License, version 2.0 was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.
 SPDX-License-Identifier: MPL-2.0
-This file is part of PyKLU2Grid, PyKLU2Grid a implements a c++ backend targeting the Grid2Op platform.
+This file is part of LightSim2grid, LightSim2grid a implements a c++ backend targeting the Grid2Op platform.

 This disclaimer only serves as a complement to the `LICENSE.md` file provided with it.
 It can not serve as a replacement of this file.

-The "powerflow" implemented in this package is made for speed mainly to serve as a grid2op backend (see https://github.com/rte-france/grid2op for more information).
+The simulator implemented in this package is made for speed mainly to serve as a grid2op backend (see https://github.com/rte-france/grid2op for more information).
 We recall here that grid2op is a research testbed platform aiming at emulating sequential decisions making in powergrids.